ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **THIS STEP IS OPTIONAL.** The OMOP vocabulary and concept data is used by the ClarityNLP synonym expansion macros.
-Synonym expansion is optional.
+Synonym expansion is an optional feature of ClarityNLP.
 If you are unfamiliar with OMOP or do not forsee a need for such synonym expansion you can safely skip this step.
 The ingestion process is time-consuming and could take from one to two hours or more, depending on the speed of your system.
 If you only want to explore basic features of ClarityNLP you do not need to load this data, and you can skip ahead to the Solr setup instructions.

 If you do choose to load the data, then keep your ``psql`` terminal window open. **From a different terminal window** follow these steps to download and